 20 Ectoedemia decentella, on my study window, June 7th 2011.
 Captured by day and a much sought after species.
-As the larvae mine the keys (seeds) of Sycamore I didn't hold out much hope of finding any of the mines so to find this adult with the minimum of effort was most unexpected.
-This is my only record.
+As the larvae supposedly mine the keys (seeds) of Sycamore I didn't hold out much hope of finding any of the mines so to find this adult with the minimum of effort was most unexpected.

 23 Ectoedemia argyropeza tenanted mine in Aspen, found at Siddal wood on Nov.20th 2016.
-Despite only three Aspens present the mines appeared quite numerous.
+Despite only three Aspens present the mines were quite easy to find.

 25 Ectoedemia intimella, mine and larva on Grey Willow at Tag Loop, Cromwell Bottom LNR, Nov.
 13th 2016.

 25 Ectoedemia intimella, mine and larva - details as above.
 Note the mine running along the petiole before entering the leaf blade and also the twin lines of frass.

-29 Ectoedemia atricollis, larva and mine in Hawthorn, the towpath at Copley, Oct.1st 09.
-A classic Ectoedemia mine starting as a narrow gallery, in this case along the edge of the leaf, and then opening out in to a blotch.
+29 Ectoedemia atricollis, larva and mine in Hawthorn, Bankhouse wood on Aug.
+23rd 2017.
+A typical Ectoedemia mine starting as a narrow gallery, in this case along the edge of the leaf, and then opening out in to a blotch.
 The dark head of the larva separates it from Stigmella hybnerella.

-34 Ectoedemia occultella, mines in Silver Birch, North Dean wood, Oct.
+34 Ectoedemia occultella, mines in Downy Birch, North Dean wood, Oct.
 18th 2010.
 One of the most numerous mines I find.
 There are around a dozen, tenanted blotch mines on this one leaf alone.

 34 Ectoedemia occultella (male), North Dean wood, June 8th 09.
 Captured by day on a Beech trunk.
-Its identification was aided by advice from Nepticulid expert Erik van Nieukerken and the use of a microscope to examine the forewing scales.
-Note the eye-caps which are modified antennal segments and are a distinctive feature of this family.
+Its identification was aided by advice from Nepticulid expert Erik van Nieukerken and the use of my microscope to examine the forewing scales.
+Note the eye-caps (scapes) which are modified antennal segments and are a distinctive feature of this family.
 They are white in the male of this species.

 38 Ectoedemia subbimaculella, mine in oak, Bankhouse wood, Nov.26th 2010.
-The diagnostic "v" shaped slit is just visible against the midrib and vein which allows some frass to escape.
+The diagnostic "v" shaped slit is just visible against the midrib and vein which allows the frass to escape.
 This "green island" mine was found on the woodland floor amongst some early snowfall.
-This is my only record.